AI-Driven Supply Chain Network Optimization: Transforming Efficiency and Enhancing Aftersales Service

 Cost Optimization

 With high inflation, product shortages, and transport delays, keeping supply chain costs low can feel almost impossible.
-If OEMs, dealers, and related providers take on too many supplychainrelated costs, it can hinder their ability to operate entirely.
+If OEMs, dealers, and related providers take on too many supply-chain-related costs, it can hinder their ability to operate entirely.
 An optimized supply chain is one that balances efficiency with cost reduction.

 Customer Relationship Management